radebe49/futureproof/.github/DEPLOYMENT_CHECKLIST.md

 # Deployment Checklist

-Use this checklist to ensure proper deployment setup for FutureProof.
+Use this checklist to ensure proper deployment setup for Lockdrop.

 ## Pre-Deployment